25 Old-Fashioned Desserts That Deserve a Comeback

 Get our recipe for Dark Chocolate Dipped Bananas.

 Black Forest Cake

 Black Forest Cake, which dates back to 16th century Germany, is chocolate cake brushed with cherry Schnapps and layered with cherries (or, more often, cherry pie filling) and whipped cream.
 By the middle of the 20th century, it was Germany's best-known cake and had also become well-known in the U.S., particularly in cities popular among German emigrés.
 These days, black forest cake has all but disappeared from the mainstream, although we did find this recipe from Sally's Baking Addiction, and fans of the arguably perfect combination of chocolate and cherry can get their fix with our recipe for Molten Lava Chocolate Cherry Cake.

 Get Sally's Baking Addiction's recipe for Black Forrest Cake.

 German Chocolate Cake

 Chocolate aficionados might take issue with the name "German Chocolate Cake" because this very sweet and mild layer cake gets at least as much, if not more, flavor from pecans and coconut.
 Still others might take issue with the fact that "German" doesn't refer to the country but to the last name of the guy who invented the particular baking chocolate with which this cake was first made.
 Nevertheless, German Chocolate Cake was an American favorite during the mid-20th century.
 It's rarely seen these days, haven taken a backseat to far more chocolatey chocolate desserts.
-But it's as delicious as it ever was, and we found a great recipe for it from Sally's Baking Addiction.

 Got questions about chocolate?
 We've got answers, lots and lots of answers.